remix-run/remix/docs/api/conventions.md

 };
 ```

-Between these two examples you can see how `json` just does a little of the work to make your loader a lot cleaner.
-You usually want to use the `json` helper when you're adding headers or a status code to your response:
+You can see how `json` just does a little of the work to make your loader a lot cleaner.
+You can also use the `json` helper to add headers or a status code to your response:

 ```tsx
 import { json } from "remix";